 Stopping a Vuser group stops script execution.
 If you stop a Vuser group, the group still appears in the Vuser group list.

 To stop a Vuser group:

-- 1 Select the Vuser group or groups that you want to stop. - X - 2 Choose Scenario > Stop, or click the Stop button.
+- 1 Select the Vuser group or groups that you want to stop. - 2 Select Stop from the right-click menu.
 The Vuser groups stop executing their scripts.

 Resetting Vuser Groups